nsacyber/Control-Flow-Integrity/README.md

 # Control Flow Integrity

-## About This Project

 This project captures research to effectively fix the lack of underlying control flow enforcement that would prevent memory corruption exploitation.
 This mechanism does not exist today but could be implemented in the future by the IT industry.

-## Paper

-Hardware Control Flow Integrity (CFI) for an IT Ecosystem
+## Hardware Control Flow Integrity (CFI) for an IT Ecosystem
+This paper is a brief introduction to the problem of memory corruption and a description of one way to prevent control flow hijacking.
+It also includes a discussion on the issues that may be encountered in the IT ecosystem when an architectural change like this is introduced.

 * [Download PDF](https://github.com/iadgov/Control-Flow-Integrity/raw/master/paper/Hardware Control Flow Integrity for an IT Ecosystem.pdf)
 * [View PDF on GitHub](https://github.com/iadgov/Control-Flow-Integrity/blob/master/paper/Hardware Control Flow Integrity for an IT Ecosystem.pdf)

-This paper is a brief introduction to the problem of memory corruption and a description of one way to prevent control flow hijacking.
-It also includes a discussion on the issues that may be encountered in the IT ecosystem when an architectural change like this is introduced.

 Questions or comments can be sent to control-flow-integrity@nsa.gov or [submitted](https://github.com/iadgov/Control-Flow-Integrity/issues/new) to [our GitHub issue tracker](https://github.com/iadgov/Control-Flow-Integrity/issues).